 If you get caught, it could end up badly.
 I do not recommend forging your ticket confirmation.

 Especially if you try to show a fake piece of paper to actual immigration officials rather than airline employees.

 Lying to immigration officials is illegal, and could land you in jail.

 Some people do this, but it’s extremely risky, and can get you in a lot of trouble!

 Which Countries Require Proof?

-Business casual works best at airports if you want to avoid questions.
+Business casual always works best at airports if you want to avoid questions.

-Even though this rule might seem ridiculous, if you are a long-term traveler who prefers to travel on one-way tickets, you will eventually get asked for proof of onward travel.
+Even though this rule might seem ridiculous, if you are a backpacker or digital nomad who prefers to travel on one-way tickets, you will eventually get asked for proof of onward travel.

 I’ve probably been asked at least 10 times over the past few years.

 Have any questions about proof of onward travel?
-Have you ever been asked?
+Have you ever been asked before a flight?
 Drop me a message in the comments below!